cmu-interactive-ai/cmu-interactive-ai.github.io/about.md

 title: What is iai?
 ---

 We are a working group led by [CMU PhD students](https://hcii.cmu.edu/people/phd-students) interested in research on **interactive AI tools and interfaces**.
-We invite guest speakers and do paper sharing sessions on the latest research in the field.
+We invite guest speakers and do paper sharing on the latest research in the field.

 Please see upcoming and past events on the homepage.
 We meet in-person at [Newell-Simon Hall 4513](https://maps.app.goo.gl/4uwWcsNJgdwPpRg78) and virtually.